War in Uganda (1986–1994): Insurgencies in western and central Uganda

 By 1988, the "Uganda Federal Army" (UFA) became active.
 Its first action was a bombing in Kampala in January 1988 that killed Libyan diplomat Ayyad Abeid Matus.
 The group claimed to fight communism and Libyan influence in Uganda.
 In December of that year the UFA's leader, Captain Charles Barau, threatened that his forces would try to kill all Libyans in Uganda if they did not leave the country within 30 days.
 UFA was later identified as military wing of the Uganda National Democratic Alliance (UNDA), although the latter was reportedly founded under the leadership of Sam Luwero in 1989.
 The UNDA waged an insurgency in central Uganda.
 In addition, a faction of Tablighi Jamaat, a Sunni Islamic missionary movement, became increasingly radical and militant.
-Tablighi Jamaat militants led by Jamil Mukulu twice raided the Old Kampala Mosque in 1991, attempting to seize the offices of the Ugandan Muslim Supreme Council (UMSC).
+Tablighi Jamaat militants led by Jamil Mukulu twice raided the Old Kampala Mosque in 1991, attempting to seize the offices of the Uganda Muslim Supreme Council (UMSC).
 Four policemen were killed in the second attack, resulting in mass arrests of Tablighi Jamaat members.